cristianbanarescu/iOS-Development/Combine/Combine.md

 - .handleEvents() -> check what events take place (e.g receiving an output)
 - .subscribe(on: ) -> specifies which thread to use to send values. e.g: .subscribe(on: DispatchQueue.global())
 - .receive(on: ) -> specifies on which thread to receive values.
 Useful if you have a publisher that emits values on a background thread (URLSession.shared.dataTaskPublisher) and you want to receive values on another thread (e.g. Main Thread to update some UI)
+- .scan -> to transform values from an upstream publisher
+- .removeDuplicates

 ### Code samples